Swofty-Developments/HypixelSkyBlock/README.md

 - Download the [world files for the Hub and Island worlds.](https://www.mediafire.com/file/5oko5y8h7uj6i9z/world.zip/file).
 Make sure they are named as **world.zip**

+- In your configuration file Remove the default `resources.json` and rename `resources.json.docker` to `resources.json`

 ## Running the contaniners!

 - (Recommended) Install Docker Desktop from [here](https://www.docker.com/products/docker-desktop).